jtangney/gke-federated-learning/testing/README.md

 - Make a request to 'example.org'.
 Note that this domain is not configured in the ServiceEntries.
 ```
-kubectl -n fedlearn exec -it -c test \
+kubectl -n $TENANT exec -it -c test \
   $(kubectl -n $TENANT get pod -l app=test -o jsonpath={.items..metadata.name}) \
   -- curl -i example.org
 ```

 - You see a 502 error.
-There is no ServiceEntry for this host (it is not in the service registry) so the request is rejected
+There is no ServiceEntry for this host (it is not in the service registry) so the mesh does not allow the egress

 ### Verify successful request to known host
 - Make a request to 'example.com'.
 ```
-kubectl -n fedlearn exec -it -c test \
+kubectl -n $TENANT exec -it -c test \
   $(kubectl -n $TENANT get pod -l app=test -o jsonpath={.items..metadata.name}) \
   -- curl -i example.com
 ```

 - You see a successful 200 reponse, and the HTML of the page.
-There is a ServiceEntry for example.com
+There is a ServiceEntry for example.com, so the mesh forwards the request